Leatherback turtle volunteer trip

 SEE Turtles is a non-profit organization with a mission to protect endangered turtles throughout Latin America and the world by supporting community-based conservation efforts through conservation travel, education, and fundraising through our Billion Baby Turtles program.

 - Travel to Costa Rica’s Caribbean Coast and volunteer at a sea turtle conservation station.

 - Participate in nightly beach patrols looking for nesting sea turtles and have a chance to assist with population studies, collecting eggs, tagging turtles and relocating eggs to a safe hatchery.

 - During the day, you may help with beach clean up, build hatcheries or play an impromptu game of soccer or volleyball.

 - Explore the local canals by boat in search of monkeys, sloths, macaws and more!

 - Visit a butterfly farm on your way back to Costa Rica’s central valley.

 - Program Fee Includes:

-In-country transport, meals, lodging, activities, guides, and a donation to turtle conservation.
+In-country transportation, meals, lodging, activities, guides, and a donation to turtle conservation.